HNMN3/Text_Recognizer/README.md

 A Machine Learning project which recognizes text from image using OpenCV framework.
-It passes the image through various object recognition steps like Normalization, Thresholding, Line Segmentation, Character Segmentation etc., and then uses Support Vector Classifier to classify the image as on of the character.
+It passes the image through various object recognition steps like Normalization, Thresholding, Line Segmentation, Character Segmentation etc. and then uses Support Vector Classifier to classify the image as one of the character.

 ## Getting Started
 This Project can be used via two files called main.py and Classify.py.